Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Numerical Results

 \section{Numerical Results}

-This section reports the results of the experimental campaign carried out on some synthetic data sets to investigate the performance of the proposed SM identification procedure\footnote{The code can be found at \url{github.com/luca-varotto/VSN-with-AE}}.
+This section reports the results of the experimental campaign carried out on a fully synthetic dataset to investigate the performance of the proposed SM identification procedure\footnote{The code can be found at \url{github.com/luca-varotto/VSN-with-AE}}.
 The outcome of a single illustrative test is first discussed for the purpose of providing an insight on the outlined strategy.
 Then, the results of a Monte Carlo (MC) experiment are presented aiming at strengthening the solution validity.

 In detail, hereafter, two versions of the method described in Section~\ref{subsec:pipeline} are taken into account distinguishing between GMM+AE-based and V-GMM+AE-based identification.
 The former learns the {$p$-dimensional} GMM~\eqref{eq:GMM_estimated_smallDim} through the EM algorithm, while the latter exploits the VB inference.
 Table~\ref{tab:AE_parameters} reports the parameters related to the AE structure and its training process, performed using the Keras deep learning library~\cite{AE_keras}.
 Such two versions of the outlined solution for Problem~\ref{prob:stimulation_model_identification} are compared with the following alternative SM identification methods.